Signed Into Law

 Which agencies enforce HB3687?

-HB3687 is enforced by Texas Commission on Fire Protection (TCFP), County Commissioners Courts (Oversight of appointments) and Emergency Services District Boards (Oversight of appointments).
+HB3687 is enforced by County Commissioners Courts (Oversight of appointments), Emergency Services District Boards (Oversight of appointments) and Texas Commission on Fire Protection (TCFP).

 Q

-The compliance urgency for HB3687 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB3687 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q